geosensing/geo_sampling/docs/usage.rst

 .. image:: _images/delhi_sampling1000.png

-To get specific road types for Rhode Island in US:
+To get specific road types for Rhode Island in the US:

 ::